 Give your guests "face time" with cardboard cut-outs of your gorgeous mugs #Reception Advice#photo booth#steal-this-idea January 3 2018 | Catherine Clark bijouxandbits Photos by friends and family When you're determined that everyone at your wedding can get some real face time with you, employ the use of some doppelgangers!
 Yep, we're talking cardboard cut-outs of your mugs for use in photos, on the dance floor, and just for general fun.
 Brianne and Dale had big cut-outs of their faces looking hilariously stern that were passed around so that everyone could get a little one-on-one with the newlyweds.
 It's a totally personalized traveling photo booth for almost no money.
 I could also see these being used by ushers to show whose side of the ceremony is whose (if you're having sides).
 Follow the huge head to your seat!
 Here's what Brianne had to say about them… So everyone could get a photo (and a dance!) with us, we made giant cut-outs of our heads.
 The giant heads were a big crowd favourite (and very easy to do with some foam core and glue), and were quite fun in the later hours of the dance floor party.
 Our photography ended up being quite key (and not just for frostbite tracking).
 Our photos still make us so happy — from the multiple films Chad used, to the fact we just felt comfortable being absurd, it was perfect.
 The photos and slideshow really helped share the day with friends and family alike, without them having to run the risk of frostbite.
 How to buy them Fan Faces, created from your photo fromAlmost Real Standups (like these baby photos fo the couple!)
 How to DIY them How to make cardboard face cut-outs for your photo booth We've long loved the idea of having far-flung guests or pets cameo at your reception with cut-outs of their faces.
 It's pretty easy: a print-out, a craft stick, and some… Read More Catch up on this wintry cardboard cut-outs wedding: A frostbitten Canadian national park elopement (with bison!)
 Bri and Dale had a whirlwind winter elopement at Riding Mountain National Park, followed by a reception a few months later.
 Manitoba in February isn't when most people would plan… Read More Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
 In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Science and tech nerds: these scientific invitation suites inject mad scientist vibes into your wedding NEXT A nature-loving Poconos camp wedding with a fire ceremony(!)
 Show/Hide comments [ 0 ] Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
 Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.